CodeCoupler Webpack Hello World

 The default configuration is prepared to write a frontend application 4.
 You can right away build

-directory.
+with npm run build and deploy the resulting dist directory.
 In there you will find the final

-to be published on a webserver where the html
+to be published on a webserver where the html files can be accessed.

 If you want to write a library for other developers to use, you may have to do some modifications which will be explained in a separate chapter.